 This year on Saturday, September 19th, La Lune again greeted hundreds of visitors at its factory showroom’s front door, where company co-founder, Mario Costantini, led them on an extensive tour of the factory grounds, offices, and workshop facilities.

-Mario and Cathy Costantini, founders of La Lune Collection, purchased the buildings in 1986 – they lovingly renovated the neglected buildings to their original glory, constructing several additional buildings on the property in the ensuing years.
-In 2009, La Lune Collection gladly welcomed the Florentine Opera Company to one of their warehouse buildings, creating for them a rehearsal space to house the company’s “Opera Center”.
+Mario and Cathy Costantini, founders of La Lune Collection, purchased the buildings in 1986 and lovingly renovated the neglected buildings to their original glory, constructing several additional buildings on the property in the ensuing years.
+In 2009, La Lune Collection welcomed the Florentine Opera Company to one of their warehouse buildings, creating a rehearsal space to house the company’s “Opera Center”.

 Weren’t able to join La Lune Collection for this year’s “Doors Open”?
 No problem – we’ve assembled below a pictorial factory tour of some of the highlights to be seen at 930 E. Burleigh Street, Milwaukee, WI .